Eridan-Games-Studio/eridan-wiki/docs/worlds/rule-of-rika/factions/akvira/technologies/instaport.md

 ## Lab Report

-Merimus stared at the circle, his eyes narrow, mouth clenched.
+Merimus stared at the circle with narrow eyes and a clenched mouth.
 The technology in front of him was a jarring paradox.
-The underlying marble-like core was wondrous to behold; it pulsed with an ethereal light, its smooth, seamless surface and ever-slight change of colors capturing his imagination.
+The underlying marble-like core was wondrous to behold; it pulsed with an ethereal light, its smooth, seamless surface and ever-slight change of colors capturing both his vision and imagination.

-Yet as his eyes left the core, his face twisted into a smirk.
-"Cats," he noted with a tingle of disgust.
-Bypass chips, burned-in patches, short cables—the Clawshar's tech meddling was obvious.
+Yet as his eyes left the core, his beak clapped twice, shortly, narrowly.

+Bypass chips, burned-in patches, short cables.
+The Clawshar's tech hacks were obvious.
 And ugly.

+"Cats," he exhaled with audible contempt.

-> "How in the Ultimate Mind's knowledge they get anything to work is beyond me, Merimus," said Kantika, holding a portable scanner in her hands, lights flashing across its surface.
+> "How in the Ultimate Mind's knowledge they get anything to work is beyond me, Merimus," said Kantika, standing beside him.
+A portable scanner in her hands flased lights across its surface in periodic tempo.
 >
 > "They do, nonetheless," he answered quietly, eyes never leaving the device.

+> "Still", she responded soberly, "The energy outputs on this piece fluctuate wildly.
+Their hacks may be efficient but they are, as always, quite unstable.
+This transportation circle will not last more than a dozen uses."

+"We only need a couple."
+He finally looked up, his gaze determined.
 "Inform the Chancellor.
-We are ready to deploy."
+We deploy now."

 ---